xjlin0/old.xjlin0.github.io/_posts/2015-06-19-install-apache-spark-with-python-or-ruby-spark-in-yosemite.md

 bin/pyspark
 {% endhighlight %}

 Now your local Python Spark REPL is ready!
-You can test some codes like this:
+You can test some codes like this (Clark Updike's example):

 {% highlight python %}
 Welcome to